Emmanuel558/Alteryx/README.md

 # Data & Analytics
-Here's my Alteryx projects

-You can read all the Data projects I worked on Alteryx Designer, Python, Power BI.
+Here you can read all the Data projects I worked on Alteryx Designer, Python, Power BI, Excel and others.

 Enjoy! :)